 Each node in the network provides a switching function by forwarding incoming packets to their correct outgoing links.
-For all priority queue architectures discussed in this paper, we consider a common switch model, as shown in Fig. 1.
+For all priority queue architectures discussed in this paper, we consider a common switch model, as shown in Figure 1.
 The switch is characterized by a shared buffer space and output queueing [5], with a separate priority queue servicing each output link.
-Although there are other possible memory configurations [11], output buffering offers better performance than input buffering, while a shared buffer configuration has better memory utilization.
-When a packet's output link is busy, the packet is queued and an entry for that packet is created.
+Although there are other possible memory configurations [11], output buffering offers better performance than input buffering while a shared buffer configuration has better memory utilization.
+When a packet's output link is busy, the packet is gueued and an entry for that packet is created.
 The entry is inserted into the priority queue corresponding to the correct output link.
-This entry consists of a valid/invalid bit, an address $(\log_2 N \text{ bits})$, and a priority $(\log_2 P \text{ bits})$.
-Here, N is the total storage capacity of the shared buffer measured in number of packets, while P is the number of priority levels supported in the link-scheduling algorithm.
+This entry consists of a valid/invalid bit, an address (log2N bits), and a priority (log2P bits).
+Here N is the total storage capacity of the shared buffer in terms of packets, while P is the number of priority levels supported in the link-scheduling algorithm.
 The address can be interpreted as a page number, indicating where the packet resides in the shared memory.
 The page numbers are obtained from an idle address pool, which holds page numbers corresponding to idle spaces in the memory.
 Each arriving packet obtains a page number before being written into the shared memory; the page number is then returned to the pool after the corresponding packet has been transmitted.
 The priority queue is responsible for storing the entries and calculating the highest-priority entry when the output link is ready to transmit another packet.
-So, regardless of internal architecture, the priority queue must provide for the storage of packet tags, initialization (clear contents of the priority queue), enqueue of new tags, and dequeue of the highest priority tag.
+So, regardless of internal architecture the priority queue must provide for the storage of packet tags, initialization (clear contents of the priority queue), enqueue of new tags, and dequeue of the highest priority tag.

-Since a switch's buffer size (N) and the number of priority levels (P) needed by the link scheduler can both be very large, the priority queue must be easily scalable to these two parameters.
+Since a switch's buffer size (N) and the number of priority levels (P) needed by the link scheduler can be both very large, the priority queue must be easily scalable to these two parameters.
 That is, the total entry capacity of the priority queue must match the total packet capacity of the shared buffer and it must support a large number of priority levels.
-At the same time, the priority queue's performance must not fall behind link rates as it is scaled to N and P. If this were to happen, then a link would remain idle even though there are packets to be transmitted.
-Finally, the priority queue design should scale well with the number of output ports in the shared-memory switch, instead of requiring completely separate logic for each outgoing link, as in existing architectures.
+At the same time, the priority queue's performance must not fall behind link rates as it is scaled to N and P. If this were to happen, then a link will remain idle even though there are packets to be transmitted.